devictoribero/scrum-antipatterns--rituals/README.md

 ### 🏁 Sprint Planning

 In the `Sprint planning` the `Team` decides what work will be done. _(`Product Backlog Items` known as `PBI`)_.
 This agreement defines the `Sprint Backlog` and is based on the team’s velocity or capacity and the length of the sprint.
-In the Sprint planning we'll answer a couple of questions:
+In the `Sprint planning` we'll answer the next question:

-- What can be delivered in the Increment resulting from the upcoming Sprint?
+- What can be delivered in the Increment resulting from the upcoming `Sprint`?
-- How will the work needed to deliver the Increment be achieved?

 It's important to remember that **only the DEV Team can assess what it can accomplish over the upcoming Sprint.**